-Fish on Hand (DMR=49) from Outfall 005A
+Fish on Hand (DMR=78)

-Value Limit (lbs./day) Range (lbs./day) Mean (lbs./day) Monthly Average Report 16,417 - 38,618 26,923 Daily Maximum Report 16,417 - 38,618 26,923 h.
+h.
 Formalin: Formalin is a drug used to treat fungal infections and external parasites of finfish and finfish eggs.
-The previous permitting action established daily maximum concentration and mass effluent limitations of 45 mg/L and 7.3 lbs./day, respectively, for 1-hour formalin treatments and 25 mg/L and 7.3 lbs./day, respectively, for 24-hour formalin treatments.
-Formalin limits were based on the amount of formalin the facility was using at the time of the 2008 WDL modification.
-Due to upgrades at the facility and the combining of the two outfalls, MDIFW has requested that the Department consider amending the formalin limit.
-Since formalin is already in use at the facility, it is not considered a new discharge of pollutants to the receiving water.
+The previous permitting action established daily maximum concentration and mass effluent limitations of 47 mg/L and 103.6 lbs./day, respectively, for 1-hour formalin treatments and 26 mg/L and 103.6 lbs./day, respectively, for 24-hour formalin treatments.